mariusz-schimke/GiGraph/README.md

 When it comes to customizing labels in terms of font, its size, color and style, the basic Graphviz-specific HTML is the only available solution.

 The <a href="http://www.graphviz.org/doc/info/shapes.html#html" target="_blank">Graphviz documentation</a> states that *the features and syntax supported by [...] labels are modeled on HTML.
 However, there are many aspects that are relevant to Graphviz labels that are not in HTML and, conversely, HTML allows various constructs which are meaningless in Graphviz*.
 Therefore, only a small subset of HTML elements is supported, with no CSS.
 The library lets you make use of all of the supported elements conveniently.
+In general, table, font, font styles, image, and a few other types of elements are valid for use in an HTML label.

-You can check the <a href="http://www.graphviz.org/doc/info/shapes.html#html" target="_blank">documentation</a> what HTML elements are supported and compose an HTML label by yourself, but there is an easier way.
+For a complete list of supported elements and their attributes, you can study the <a href="http://www.graphviz.org/doc/info/shapes.html#html" target="_blank">documentation</a> and compose an HTML label by yourself, but there is an easier way.
 The *DotHtmlBuilder* class lets you compose and style a label with the set of HTML elements that Graphviz does support.

 Consider the following example.
 For simplicity, it's uses only a narrow subset of methods provided by the builder.